Sambosis/compuse/computer_use_demo/prompts/prompt.md

 PPM levels dropping, now that's inventory
-Your vacuum breakers fail more than your service calls While lime scale builds up thick on chamber walls Probe readings all over like a scattered EKG
-While Auto-Chlor's steady as can be, that's the way Three-day response time for a simple gasket change While restaurants wait with dishes in range
+Your vacuum breakers fail more than your service calls While lime scale builds up thick on chamber walls Three-day response time for a simple gasket change While restaurants wait with dishes in range
-Your techs can't tell a solenoid from a timer
-Making every service call a first-timer
-Your low-temp chemical formula's so weak
-It couldn't clean a spoon in a whole week
-Detergent concentration's more unstable than your business While Auto-Chlor's consistent with the quickness Conveyor belt squealing like it's crying for help
+Your techs can't tell a solenoid from a timer Detergent concentration's more unstable than your business While Auto-Chlor's consistent with the quickness Conveyor belt squealing like it's crying for help